 Since your followers may be potential clients, vendors, and fellow photographers, mix up the type of inspiration you share.
 Everyone loves a good inspirational quote, or even to hear about your day and experiences.

 Utah wedding photographer, Abbey Kyhl, shares inspiration on her Instagram account.
-Not only does she provides inspiration, but also invites her followers to join into the conversation.
-It is a great way to keep her followers engaged with her account.
+Not only does she provides inspiration, but also invites her followers to join the conversation.
+It is a great way to keep her followers engaged with her account and Instagram posts.

 Because the wedding photography industry changes so rapidly, it can be helpful to share your expertise with your fellow photographers.
 To attract followers to your educational courses, online trainings, and workshops, post about them on your Instagram account.